Fridge Freezer Repair Costs

 Mechanical Repairs

-Mechanical repairs include parts such as the evaporator fan motor.
+Mechanical repairs include parts such as the evaporator fan motor or compressor.

 • ✔ Normally, an affordable repair